adnovum/sonar-build-breaker/README.md

 The easiest way to install the plugin is via the marketplace in your SonarQube administration settings.
 Just search for `Build Breaker`.

 Note: only version `2.3.1` and higher are available in the marketplace.
+Due to marketplace requirements, it can only be installed on Sonarqube 7.9+.
+You can still manually install it on older versions, as per table above.

 ### Manual installation